 Ice Cream

-And that’s a wrap or should I say a gyro lol.
-If you’ve been to Greece what did you enjoy eating.
-I spent almost two weeks divided between Athens and Kefalonia but it wasn’t enough time to go island hopping and try all the different food.
+And that’s a wrap, or should I say a gyro?
+If you’ve been to Greece, what did you enjoy eating?
+I spent almost two weeks divided between Athens and Kefalonia, but it wasn’t enough time to go island-hopping and try all the different foods.
 I’d love to hear from you since there are lots of Greek restaurants in Cape Town where I can hopefully find your suggestions.